vaadin/vaadin-grid/README.md

 $ serve
 ```
 - Access the components through `http://localhost:3000/vaadin-components/`
-- If you wish to import components using the development URL, remember to manually install [Polymer](https://github.com/Polymer/polymer) as a dependency to your application.
+> If you wish to import components into your application using the development URL, remember to manually install [Polymer](https://github.com/Polymer/polymer) as a dependency.
 ```shell
 $ cd your-application
 $ bower install polymer --save